2014 Season I

 Artist Statement/ Biography

-My current investigation of how our thinking and emotional responses are conditioned by our physical environment, our upbringing, the events that impact us emotionally, and by the social structures that surround us.
-I am exploring the interpretive possibilities for the concept within the Rorschach test.
+Her current investigation is of how our thinking and emotional responses are conditioned by our physical environment, our upbringing, the events that impact us emotionally, and by the social structures that surround us.
+She is exploring the interpretive possibilities for the concept within the Rorschach test.
 The test is designed to reveal a person’s interpretive and perceptive abilities.
-I am interested in developing the concept further to investigate and research not only the Rorschach type of inkblots but other accidental inkblots and accidental mark making.
+She is interested in developing the concept further to investigate and research not only the Rorschach type of inkblots but other accidental inkblots and accidental mark making.

 In addition to developing her own practice, Brigitta works on commissions and exhibitions, developing projects with people of all ages and abilities within the community sector, schools, prisons and arts centers.
 She has co-designed and facilitated the Creative Lab for the United Nation Framework Convention on Climate Change, SDM Programme, May 2013, Bonn, Germany.